einKnie/ownipsum/README.md

 >__* Index Explanation__ In case no long enough replacement is found for a given word a shorter replacement is stretched to length.
->Therefore, the index of the *stretchable* character (this would usually be a vowel) must be provided along every replacement word.
+>Therefore, the index of the *stretchable* character (this would usually be a vowel) must be provided along with every replacement word.
 >> #### Example
 >> Replacement word "lorem" with index 1 and input word "advantageous" becomes "loooooooorem"